lasaniagayle/CIS4400-Project-HW/Architectures/Information_architecture.md

 **Technical Requirements**
 - Integration with a scalable data warehouse (AWS Redshift )
 - ETL pipeline using Python to clean and transform data
-- Dash boarding and filtering capabilities through tools like Tableau or Power BI
+- Dash boarding and filtering capabilities through Tableau